progettazionemauro/django-api/cheatsheet.md

 [![Animation of basic process creation](https://files.realpython.com/media/Peek_2022-05-06_11-31.b24eb35f6ed0.gif)](https://files.realpython.com/media/Peek_2022-05-06_11-31.b24eb35f6ed0.gif)

 The process that starts another process is referred to as the  **parent**, and the new process is referred to as the  **child**.
 The parent and child processes run mostly independently.
-Sometimes the child inherits specific resources or contexts from the parent.

-As you learned in  [Processes and the Operating System](https://realpython.com/python-subprocess/#processes-and-the-operating-system), information about processes is kept in a table.
+Sometimes the child inherits specific resources or contexts from the parentand nformation about processes is kept in a table.
 Each process keeps track of its parents, which allows the process hierarchy to be represented as a tree.
-You’ll be exploring your system’s process tree in the  [next section](https://realpython.com/python-subprocess/#active-processes-on-your-system).

 # STANDARD COMMANDS IN DJANGO INSTALLATION#